IncPlusPlus/titanfall2-rp/README.md

 4. Have fun!

 ## Supported Game Modes
-While this project _is_ stable, it isn't **_nearly_** complete yet.
+While this project _is_ stable, it isn't quite complete yet.
 Multiplayer game data isn't easy to track down in memory.
-For this reason, this project has a limited set of game modes that it supports.
-You can still play the unsupported game modes.
-It won't cause any problems.
-However, only the supported game modes will show your score and other info on Discord.
-For the list of supported games, see [#45](https://github.com/IncPlusPlus/titanfall2-rp/issues/45).
+For this reason, this project has a limited amount of data it can retrieve about a given game mode.
+This is really more of a side note and doesn't affect everyday use.
+For the list of supported game modes, see [#45](https://github.com/IncPlusPlus/titanfall2-rp/issues/45).

 ## Known Issues
 See [the bugs area](https://github.com/IncPlusPlus/titanfall2-rp/issues?q=is%3Aopen+is%3Aissue+label%3Abug) for all the known issues at this time.